cerbio/codeready/README.md

 This component runs the Websphere application server and implements the deployment tasks.

 - It is defined from the official IBM image [websphere-traditional](https://hub.docker.com/r/ibmcom/websphere-traditional/).
-- Copies the project code locally (mountSources = true) to implement the scripts used to control the Websphere server and deploy the application artifacts.
+- Copies the project code locally (mountSources = true) to access the scripts used to control the Websphere server and deploy the application artifacts.
 - Defines a _Init Environment_ command configuring and starting the server in debug mode (port 7777).
 - Defines a _Deploy_ command to deploy the artifacts published by the build in the _'work/config'_ folder into the Websphere application server.
 - Defines a _Start_ command to start the Websphere application server.